okyeron/fates/troubleshooting.md

 - [Check your input voltages](hardware/Build.md#tip---test-voltage)

-- `SUPERCOLLIDER FAIL` error on boot: This happens because the Jack Audio system is not starting properly.
+### `SUPERCOLLIDER FAIL` error on boot:
+- This happens because the Jack Audio system is not starting properly.
 A number of things can cause this.
 There is a information and support thread on the "lines" forum [here](https://llllllll.co/t/fates-a-diy-norns-dac-board-for-raspberry-pi/22999?u=okyeron)

+- Check the orientation of the 2.2K resistors.
+They should be horizontal, not vertical.

+- Check the 3.3v voltage regulator.
+This powers the DAC so if it's not right, the DAC won't initialize.
+See the "check your voltages" link above to test.

 ### Audio tests